You love the idea of a humidifier to help your dry skin, but you also want to sleep through the night.

 You can find ultrasonic cool-mist humidifiers designed to fit almost any space in your house.
 They can be oversized and big enough to accommodate a living room, or compact and portable to make your bedroom or home office especially comfortable.

-Depending on your needs and where you plan to use your humidifier, it's important to pay close attention to the size of the tank.
+Depending on your needs and where you plan to use your humidifier, it's important to pay close attention to the size of the water reservoir.
 You'll need one that's big enough to run for hours on end without requiring constant fill-ups.

 Our six-liter water tank is a little larger than the standard size, appropriate for most spaces.
 In fact, it can be productive in rooms up to square 500 feet.
 You also won't have to worry about constantly refiling it, as it can run continuously for 50 hours!

 It's important to do your due diligence when purchasing an ultrasonic humidifier.
 While there are many reputable brands on the market, there are lower-tier products that don't conform to the same safety and efficiency standards as others.

 One way you can distinguish between the two?
 Look for safety testing designations, such as the Intertek ETL certification included on ours.
 This symbol alone lets you know that your humidifier was tested against rigorous safety standards to ensure that it's safe for your family.